Pan Nam: Career in martial artists

 Nam taught his apprentices in his later years, focusing on Wing Chun.
 Due to historical reasons, Wing Chun is widely spread around Foshan.
 This extremely rich connotation of the Southern Shaolin School Kung fu focuses on actual combat and simple and unpretentious moves.
 The "indeterminate force and roots" mentioned in the Quan Jue means "bending hands to stay in the middle, coming and staying to send, concealed shots, feminine and non-exposed, strong and soft, both internal and external, and up and down.
-Therefore, Wing Chun Quan It is a kind of boxing that emphasizes technique and has no fixed form.
+Therefore, Wing Chun Quan It is a kind of boxing that emphasizes technique and has no fixed form."

 In 1986, Foshan Jingwu Sports Association was started by Nam and it has claimed to have unified the Wing Chun of different schools.
 Foshan Pengnan Wing Chun is integrated into Hong Quan style, so it is called "Wing Chun Hand, Hong Quan Jin", and it is actually a blend of different types of fists in Foshan, Ryazan's direct line (Ip Man) approach.

-Nam passed on his lineage overseas to United States and Australia through his disciple Felix Leong.
+Nam passed on his lineage overseas to the United States.